top of page

 What do you do if an implant fails?

-We need to understand the reason why... sometimes it is due to multiple factors.
+We need to understand the reason why certain cases do not go as we wished... sometimes it is due to multiple factors.

 Our options include:

 - We will either clean the site and re-try a new implant placement after a period of healing.

 - We may just clean the site and graft to protect the implant.